RopeWiki/app/mailserver/README.md

 Clients running inside the docker network can send mail to `ropewiki_mailserver` on port 25 to have mail relayed for them.

+### Deployment

+The mailserver container is largely stateless, and can be restarted without issue.

+But if you tear down the `ropewiki_mailserver_keys` volume we'll loose the DKIM private key.
+A new one will be automatically regenerated when the container is restarted - however the DNS records will need to be manually updated with the new key.

 ### Testing & Investigating